What Is a Merger of LLC into Corporation?

 - Whether the owners of the original companies became the owners of the new entity or were cashed out

 If the LLC decides to pay federal income tax as a corporation, the merger will generally be regarded as a tax-free reorganization according to the federal income tax code.
-In the event that the LLC chooses to be federally taxed as a partnership, the merger will generally be considered a tax-free partnership distribution and subsequently a tax-free contribution of capital to the corporation.
+If the LLC chooses to be federally taxed as a partnership, the merger will generally be considered a tax-free partnership distribution and subsequently a tax-free contribution of capital to the corporation.

 If a corporation is merged into an LLC and the LLC had been paying federal income tax as a corporation, the merger will be regarded as a tax-free reorganization.
 However, if the LLC had been federally taxed as a partnership, the merger will be treated as if all the corporation's assets had been sold in a taxable manner to its shareholders and then the assets will be considered a capital contribution to the LLC.